 So says Caron von Zeil, project leader for Reclaim Camissa, one of the projects under the Cape Town Partnership’s Sustainable Cape Town project.

-Caron’s vision is to ensure that by 2020, the people of Cape Town and those that visit will be enabled to gather around the common heritage of Camissa, the very waters that defined the location of the City of Cape Town, reflecting the public past and embracing a new civic infrastructure – this time inspired by a deliberate recognition and respect for the social / cultural and ecological significance of this water.
+Caron’s vision is to ensure that by 2020, the people of Cape Town and those who visit, will be enabled to gather around the common heritage of Camissa, the very waters that defined the location of the City of Cape Town, reflecting the public past and embracing a new civic infrastructure – this time inspired by a deliberate recognition and respect for the social/cultural and ecological significance of this water.

 “Reclaim Camissa will have put into place the infrastructure to connect people to this vital resource, with beautiful parks; pedestrian walkways; and urban public places by celebrating the waters that link mountain to sea, past to future, and people to the environment,” says Caron.

-As part of the Sustainable Cape Town programme, Reclaim Camissa will host its own mini-website where visuals, maps and ongoing research material will be published on a continuous basis.
-She will also identify various social capital projects which will be explored and set up with other CIDs in the greater Cape Town area.
+As part of the Sustainable Cape Town programme, Caron will also identify various social capital projects that can be explored and set up with other CIDs (city improvement districts) in the greater Cape Town area.

 Where it all started

 In 2006, Caron, together with Janet Manca and Colleen Stolzman formed the Oranjezicht Heritage Society to save the old Oranjezicht Farmstead (Homestead Park).
-This park is a vital clue in the Reclaim Camissa project as it was one of the original farms of the earliest settlement providing sustenance to locals and passing ships.
-The single most important water source, in the form of the Stadtsfontein.
+This park is a vital clue in the Reclaim Camissa project as it was one of the original farms of the earliest settlement providing sustenance to locals and passing ships – and the single most important water source, in the form of the Stadtsfontein.

 Much of central Cape Town’s water and cultural history originates with the spring on the once largest farm of the Table Valley which was lead to Wagenaar’s dam at the old shoreline (now embedded in the Golden Acre Shopping Mall), where it was delivered to the ships that called.
 It was the waters from this spring that affected the first environmental law of this nation: